amani-media/explanation-of-quran/README.md

 # Ideas and Feedback

-Please freel free to raise an issue and share any ideas you have.
+Please freel free to raise an issue and share any ideas or feedback you have.